bpbond/R-data-picarro/R-data-picarro.md

 type: prompt
 incremental: false

-* Use `dplyr` to calculate the total number of names in the SSA database for each year.
+* Use `dplyr` to calculate the total number of babies registered in the SSA database for each year and sex.
 This will involve a `group_by` step and then a `summarise` step.

 ![plot of chunk unnamed-chunk-47](R-data-picarro-figure/unnamed-chunk-47-1.png)